Students about this programme

 What is the difference between studying in your home country and the Netherlands?

 Here in the Netherlands, you can have much more flexibility in your study.
 Besides your obligatory courses, you can freely choose courses from other directions to expand your knowledge.
 Within each course, the requirements are also flexible.
-Except the flexibility within your direction, if you do not like one direction, you can follow your interest and switch to a new one until you find which direction is the most suitable for you, even among different department.
+Except the flexibility within your direction, if you do not like one direction, you can follow your interest and switch to a new one until you find which direction is most suitable for you, even among different departments.

 Besides the flexibility, the Dutch education requires much more group work than that in China.
 During group work, you can learn more knowledge from other students.
 Also you can practice your communication skills and get to know people of different nationalities which is fun.

 In the Netherlands, the classes are organised in a relatively smaller scale.
 That means each student can spend more time with teachers learning knowledge.
 Also in class, there is more interaction between teachers and students, the atmosphere is lively and less stressed.